Weave Code

 Architecture Fit

-• Domain models where fallback instances are needed (e.g., empty User or Order stubs for testing/mocking).
+• Domain Models: Useful for creating fallback instances (e.g., empty User or Order stubs for testing/mocking).

 Integration Feasibility